moonfalir/quic-cc-testresults/README.md

 The `metric.json` files can be used with the Dataviewer to convert them to a table format: https://github.com/moonfalir/dataviewer

-## Directories

-The number at the beginning indicates the order which the test results appear in the thesis

 ## QUIC Servers

 For QUIC we used two different implementations which were modified, they can be found here: